Kristina Shadoba: Club career

 She debuted in the 2007–08 UEFA Women's Cup – Group A7 (forerunner of the UEFA Women's Champions League) playing in two matches for the Georgian club Dinamo Tbilisi.
 After her later club Trabzonspor became the Turkish league champion at the end of the 2008–09 season on, she played in three matches of the 2009–10 UEFA Women's Champions League – Group D round.

-International
+International career

 At the 2011 FIFA Women's World Cup qualification – UEFA Group 3 round, she appeared once for Georgia.

 She played in the UEFA Women's Euro 2013 qualifying round – Group 2 matches.